Compassionate behavioral health care in Inverness, Florida

 - Relationship difficulties

-The staff of the Behavioral Health Transitions at Citrus Memorial Hospital is committed to providing exceptional patient care by offering support and the necessary treatment for achieving better mental health.
-Behavioral Health Transitions is unique in that it features an intensive outpatient and partial hospitalization program.
-That means patients receive intense care during a structured program during the day and don't require an overnight stay.
+Transitions Behavioral Health at our mental health hospital in Inverness, Florida, is unique in that it features an intensive outpatient and partial hospitalization program.
+This means you receive intensive care during a structured program during the day and do not require an overnight stay.

-In this outpatient program, patients are provided a safe, therapeutic environment while working with staff that encourage and promote recovery.
-This program can help as an initial point of care, a step up from routine outpatient services, or a step down from an inpatient stay or residential care.
-Group therapy is offered and focuses on coping skills, assertiveness skills, goal setting, and co-occurring disorders.
-Patients receive 3 hours of treatment per day, for 3 days a week, are seen by a psychiatrist.
+In this outpatient program, you are provided a safe, therapeutic environment while working with specially trained staff members who encourage and promote recovery.
+IOP can help as an initial point of care, a step up from routine outpatient services or a step down from an inpatient stay or residential care.

-Group members participate in four groups each day with an emphasis on mental health and coping.
-The groups focus on a variety of subjects designed to aid patients in understanding and managing their symptoms in a more effective manner.
-Individuals receive ongoing monitoring and treatment from a Psychiatrist, Registered Nurse, and Licensed Therapist.
-Lunch is provided during the program, along with some light snacks and coffee.
+PHP group members participate in four to six groups each day with an emphasis on mental health and coping.
+The groups focus on a variety of subjects designed to aid each member in effectively understanding and managing their symptoms.
+In this program, you will receive ongoing monitoring and treatment from a psychiatrist, registered nurse and licensed therapist.

 Patterns signaling the need for help